 Stretch, mix up the variety and don’t neglect external rotations and general pulling movements for shoulder health.
-They aren’t glamorous exercises, however, they are important.
+They aren’t glamorous exercises.
+However, they are essential.

 Why Should You Do Shoulder Workouts without Weights?

 Done correctly, shoulder workouts without weights are every bit as effective as barbells and dumbbells for shoulder health.
 In many cases, the reduced resistance allows you to work with perfect form, rather than ego-driven cheating!
-In addition, they can be performed almost anywhere using a simple resistance band.
+Also, they can be performed almost anywhere using a simple resistance band.

 With this shoulder workout you will stretch your chest, strengthen your rear deltoids and upper back, effectively lowering your odds of shoulder problems and injuries.
-In addition, you’ll likely correct existing back, shoulder and neck problems you may have.
+Also, you’ll likely correct existing back, shoulder and neck problems you may have.

 As always, focus on quality exercise and perform the movements well.
 Healthy and strong shoulders will help you perform at your very best in the gym.
 You’ll likely avoid many of the niggling injuries affecting others who undertake less balanced routines.